-May 1945; 3 months before the end of the war, Azabujuban got totally destroyed by fire. iew from Higash-azabu.
-The arrow points at the tower of Nikkatsu Kan in the ru The family stayed with their relative in Shirokane, which survived the air raid, after the war.
+May 1945; 3 months before the end of the war, Azabujuban got totally destroyed by fire The family stayed with their relative in Shirokane, which survived the air raid, after the war.
 They finally returned to Azabujuban because their clientele wanted them to start their business and set up shop where it is today.
-Yukio, who was the oldest of the three brothers, attended a haircut school after graduating from high school and after he worked as an apprentice at several barber shops, finally inheriting the business from his father.
-Mr. Endo told us, "I really wanted to go on to college but I was the oldest so...."
-Yukio (12 years old) on the left with his parents and brothers in front of their shop in Jan., 1950
+Yukio, who was the oldest of the three brothers, attended a haircut school after graduating from high school and after he worked